dfinity/portal/docs/references/cli-reference/dfx-canister.md

 ### Examples

-You can use the `dfx canister install` command to deploy WebAssembly you have compiled using the `dfx build` command as a canister on theicor on the local canister execution environment.
+You can use the `dfx canister install` command to deploy WebAssembly you have compiled using the `dfx build` command as a canister on the {platform} or on the local canister execution environment.
 The most common use case is to install all of the canisters by running the following command:

 ``` bash
 dfx canister install --all